Welcome to the River Room

 Meet the teachers

-Lead Teacher
+Lead Teacher 5th/6th Grade (Math/Science 5th-8th)

 B.A.
-Communications, Villanova University
+Psychology, Marshall University

 A

-CLASSROOM ENVIRONMENT
+CLASSROOM ENVIORONMENT

 The educator must take into consideration the academic, social, and emotional levels of a student